 The mystery of what really happened in Eleanor’s past is also a mystery to herself which keeps the reader interested in her future.
 As clues are dangled, events that took place begin to unfold.

-An honest portrayal of the legacy of trauma, a writer who has done her research homework around the silence that accompanies this and the ultimate loneliness that difference and reclusiveness can create.
+This is not memoir or autobiography.
+It’s a fictionalised portrayal of the legacy of trauma, a writer who has done her research homework around the silence that accompanies this and the ultimate loneliness that difference and reclusiveness can create.
 Eleanor’s story is all too familiar to those who have experienced the ‘care’ system, arriving traumatised and often leaving even more broken.
-Told with warmth, humour, and a sad poignancy, weird, quirky, and eccentric Ms Oliphant will have you laughing and crying simultaneously.
+Told with warmth, humour, and a sad poignancy, weird, quirky, and eccentric, Ms Oliphant will have you laughing and crying simultaneously.
 Here is a character you will really care about.